sorravithj/data_analysis_portfolio/README.md

 **Code:** R: [`headcount-report-automation.R`](https://github.com/sorravithj/data_analysis_portfolio/blob/main/list-of-total-staff-th.r)

 **Description:**
-This script serves as a country headcount report generator, designed to process an original headcount report consisting of over 200,000 rows.
-This comprehensive report encompasses every country in which the company operates.
 The purpose of the report generator is to produce a net headcount report specifically for the previous month, focusing on employees located in Thailand.
 This report will be utilized by the HR team and the country CEO to effectively plan for the current month's manpower requirements within the Thailand office.

 **Dataset:** The dataset used is a comprehensive headcount report with 200,000+ rows.
 It includes employee information such as ID, name, country, department, position, start/end dates, employment status, salary, location, and manager.